Find Trade Colleges

 • Locomotive Operator Helper

-Railroad Brake, Signal, and Switch Operator Job Outlook
+Is There Job Demand for Railroad Brake, Signal, and Switch Operators?

-In the United States, there were 19,300 jobs for Railroad Brake, Signal, and Switch Operator in 2016.
+There were about 19,300 jobs for Railroad Brake, Signal, and Switch Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Railroad Brake, Signal, and Switch Operator.
-The BLS estimates 1,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,700 job openings in this field each year.

 undefined